-Serinus, through its wholly owned subsidiary Winstar Satu Mare SA, currently holds a 60% interest in Satu Mare.
+Serinus, through its wholly owned subsidiary Winstar Satu Mare S.A., currently holds a 60% interest in Satu Mare.

 Serinus will concentrate on the development of the Moftinu-1001 gas discovery, which will include building surface facilities, for the remainder of 2017.
 The Moftinu gas development project is a near-term project that is expected to begin producing from the gas discovery wells Moftinu-1001 and Moftinu-1000 in early 2018.
-The Company entered into an EPCC contract with Confind S.R.L. on May 9, 2017 and the construction of the gas plant with 15 MMcf/d of operational capacity is due to start imminently.
-Construction of the project will proceed over 2017.
+The Company entered into an EPCC contract with Confind S.R.L. on May 9, 2017 and the construction of the gas plant with 15 MMcf/d of operational capacity is in progress.
+Construction of the project will continue for the rest of 2017.
 The Company is also developing the drilling program to meet work commitments for the extension.